Nucleus® Smart App: Features

 Remote Check is not available in all countries and must be enabled by your clinician before you can access it in the app.

-If you complete the Remote Check activities on an iPod touch, you need to be connected to Wi-Fi.
-If you’re using a compatible smartphone, it needs to be data enabled if you don't have Wi-Fi.
+If you are completing your Remote Check activities on an iPod touch, you need to be connected to Wi-Fi.